nvanlaerebeke/mitto/src/Readme.md

 	  The frame type will be used in the Transmit method, where the parameter is the frame instead of the byte[] Reason for this is that sometimes more information is needed then just the byte[], example for rabbitmq the Queue to put the data on.
+	- IConnection.Disconnected => needs to be EventHandler<IClientConnection> instead of just EventHandler
+	- Hide more classes, make them only available from Mitto.xxx, example the factories like ConnectionFactory This is to prevent missuse

 Improvements:
 	- Autoscale ThreadPool.MinThreads so the application ThreadPool autoscales in time